Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Workspaces.md

 ## Manage Sample Data
+!!! info
+    This page is accessible under the Workspace subsection of the sytem admin menu.
+It is visible when you first get a new application.
+But as soon as the application gets updated to a new version, the page is no longer accessible and you will not see the entry in the admin menu.

 ![manage sample data admin page](img/System_ManageSampleData.png)

 The application includes different types of sample data, some about specific industries, to help you understand how the application works.
 For example, how products fit inside a program, or how different artifacts work together.
 There are six sample data sets available in the application.
 A system administrator can change which of these are available at any one time.
 The admin can make all available, none available, or anywhere in between.